hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-nb.md

 {"message":"Say Hello to hantsy at 2019-11-04T16:16:13.509"}
 ```

-To  undeploy the application, in the *Service* view, expand *Servers/WildFly Application Server/Applications/Web Applications*, right click the *jakartaee8-starter* node, click *Undeploy*  to undeploy it from WildFlyserver.
+To  undeploy the application, in the *Service* view, expand *Servers/WildFly Application Server/Applications/Web Applications*, right click the *jakartaee8-starter* node, click *Undeploy*  to undeploy it from the WildFly server.